-- moderate to severe Crohn's disease in adults and - moderate to severe Crohn's disease in children and adolescents aged 6 to 17 years
+Humira is used to treat moderate to severe Crohn's disease in children and adolescents aged 6 to 17 years.

-You may first be given other medicines.
-If you do not respond well enough to these medicines, you will be given Humira.
+Your child may first be given other medicines.
+If these medicines do not work well enough, your child will be given Humira to reduce the signs and symptoms of his/her disease.